Privacy policy

 Physical records are stored securely in locked storage and kept in anonymised format.

 As part of ethical and clinical practice, I keep brief factual notes after each session.
-These are stored securely, used solely to support the therapeutic process, and are not shared expect, where necessary, in clinical supervision.
-Any supervision material is anonymised to protect your confidentiality.
+These are stored securely, used solely to support the therapeutic process, and are not shared except, where necessary, in clinical supervision.
+Clinical supervision is a professional requirement designed to ensure safe and effective practice.
+Supervisors are themselves bound by professional and ethical duties of confidentiality.

 Data Retention